 Christchurch Folk Music Club

-Welcome to the Christchurch Folk Music Club
+Welcome to the Christchurch Folk Music Club.

 CONCERTS ON SUNDAY EVENINGS:

-Door open at 7.00pm.
+Doors open at 7.00pm.
 Performance starts 7.30pm

 VENUE: Irish Society Hall

 The hall is situated up the long driveway, directly next to Domain Park, and there is plenty of well-lit off-street parking.

 DOOR SALES CASH ONLY: Tea, coffee, biscuits, and cake are available during the break, also bar facilities for cold refreshments throughout the night, Eftpos available for purchases only, no cash-out facility.
 Folk Club and Irish Society members please remember to bring your membership card for licensing purposes..
 Non-members sign in at the bar.